 - 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the base cover.
+- 2. Remove the nanoSIM card.

-- 3. Remove the battery.
+- 3. Remove the base cover.

-- 4. Remove the display assembly.
+- 4. Remove the wireless card.

-- 5. Remove the display bezel.
+- 5. Remove the WWAN card.

-- 6. Remove the display hinges.
+- 6. Remove the display assembly.

-- 7. Remove the display panel.
+- 7. Remove the display bezel.

-- 8. Remove the camera.
+- 8. Remove the display panel.

+- 9. Remove the camera module.

+- 10. Remove the display hinges.

-- 9. Remove the display cable.
+- 11. Remove the display cable.

-The following images indicate the location of the display back-cover and provide a visual representation of the removal procedure.
+The following images indicate the location of the display back cover and provide a visual representation of the removal procedure.

-Figure 84.
-Removing the display back cover (laptop)
+Figure 64.
+Removing the display back cover

-After performing the preceding steps, you are left with the display back cover.
+After performing the steps in the pre-requisites, we are left with the display back cover.